 How does surrogacy affect the child?

 Research indicates that attachment begins to develop even before the baby is born.
 Like any other new born children, a surrogate-born child will be introduced to the new world and with the help of their parents can adapt quickly.
 Taking an active part in preparation for the baby will help with the emotional transfer after birth.
-Intended parents and the surrogate should discuss how the baby’s first moments should go.
+Intended Parents and the surrogate should discuss how the baby’s first moments should go.

 Managing emotions beyond the birth